felixSchl/neodoc/README.md

 > Overview of the discrete chunks of work that have been done and are yet to be
 > done.

+#### Beta status ####

+> The work to be done to release a usable product with some known caveats.
+> This release will serve as way to collect feedback and plan improvements for
+> subsequent releases based on the feedback.

 * [x] Scan the docopt text for usage sections and 0 or more description sections
 * [x] Lex and parse usage sections
 * [x] Lex and parse description sections